 What you'll study

 Study is full-time over one year and comprises two semesters of taught modules.
-One module during the second semester includes a placement, followed by an individual empirical research project supervised by a member of staff over the summer.

 Students are taught how to design, plan and conduct mental health related research and how to evaluate papers, theories, findings and methods used in clinical psychology, psychiatry and other mental health related disciplines.
 Learning takes place in lectures, seminars, laboratories, practical exercises in communication and through directed personal study.

 All modules are subject to availability and this list may change at any time.

 Develop a thorough conceptual understanding of advanced quantitative and qualitative research methods.
 This will enable you to make evidence-based decisions in research and professional practice.